jerabaul29/meta_overview_sea_ice_available_data/README.md

 The main focus of this repository is to index datasets about sea ice drift, waves in ice, and related parameters, in the Marginal Ice Zone (MIZ).

+We use a "more or less chronological" order for the index.

 To contribute, please open an issue referencing some data and / or open a pull request.
 Please provide i) a short description ii) permanent links to the data indexed.
 The repository does not host data itself - that would be too much storage requirements.
 If you need help hosting some data, please open an issue - we will be happy to help.

 ## Data index